 Ref.
-Category Priority Complete By Q4 Measures To Limit Fire Spread And Development Medium 20/Dec/2022 Finding/Observation Action/Recommendation 1 No acce ss to the roof space is provided d Management to check compartmentation within the roof space over the common area of space
+Category Priority Complete By Q4 Measures To Limit Fire Spread And Development Medium 07/Dec/2022 Finding/Observation Action/Recommend Action/Recommendation n No access to the roof space is provided although the loft hatch was closed Management to check co over the common area ompartmentation within the ro of space

-Ref. ef.
-Category Priority Complete By

-V1 Testing And Maintenance Medium 20/Dec/2022

-Finding/Observation Action/Recommendation n

-that all fire safety provision elevant British Standards a

-guidance.
+Ref.
+Category Priority Complete By V1 Testing And Maintenance Medium 07/Dec/2022 Finding/Observation Action/Recommendatio nmendation All fire safety provisions require testing in accordance with the relevant guides or standards Management to confirm that all fire safety provisions are tested in accordance with the relevant British Standards and guidance. guidance.